-1. Signature of director (confidential) Position with the association Chief Financial Officer, Golf Canada Home telephone number (confidential) Business telephone number Date 2.
-Signature of director (confidential) Position with the association Chief Executive Officer, Golf Canada Foundation Home telephone number (confidential) Business telephone number Date
+Position with the association

+Chief Operating Officer, Golf Canada

+Position with the association

+Chief Executive Officer, Golf Canada Foundation

 RCAA:

 Personal information is collected under the authority of the Income Tax Act and is used to establish and validate the identity and contact information of directors, trustees, officers and/or like officials and authorized representatives of the organization.
 This information will also be used as a basis for the indirect collection of additional personal information from other internal and external sources, which includes social insurance number (SIN), personal tax information, and relevant financial and biographical information, which may be used to assess the overall risk of registration with respect to the obligations of registration as outlined in the Act and the common law.
 The SIN is collected pursuant to subsection 237 of the Act and is used for identification purposes.